ashishkumar3/ashishkumar3.github.io-blog/src/content/blog/strategy-pattern/index.md

 }
 ```

 Everything works fine here.
 The `Taxi` and the `Regular` car both inherits the engine from the `Car` class.
 But wait!
 There is something wrong here.
-You are about to get kicked out of the company because you accidently added an engine to a toy car and now all the toy cars are moving at 60 miles/hour and everyone is pissed because of your stupid mistake.
+You are about to get kicked out of the company because you accidently added an engine to a `Toy` car and now all the toy cars are moving at 60 miles/hour and everyone is pissed because of your stupid mistake.

 But what exactly went wrong?
-We added the engine to the `Car` class and there can a lot of other types of car as well and not every car needs an engine right?
+We added the engine to the `Car` class and there can a lot of other types of cars as well and not every car needs an engine right?
 So can we still make it work?
 Let's override the engine method in the `Toy` car class.
 There we can make it such that it does not require an engine.

 ```java
 public class ToyCar extends Car {